Republic Day violence: SC stays arrest of Tharoor, Sardesai & others in FIRs lodged for tweets | Law-Order

 A bench headed by Chief Justice S A Bobde issued notices and sought responses from the Centre and others on the petitions filed by Tharoor, Sardesai and journalists Mrinal Pande, Zafar Agha, Paresh Nath, Vinod K Jose and Anant Nath.

-When the bench said it was issuing notice in the matter, senior lawyer Kapil Sibal, appearing for Tharoor, said that no coercive action be taken against the petitioners in the meantime.
+When the bench said it was issuing notice in the matter, senior lawyer Kapil Sibal, appearing for Tharoor, said that no coercive action be taken against them in the meantime.

 “Nothing is going to happen.
 Where is the danger,” said the bench, also comprising Justices A S Bopanna and V Ramasubramanian.